rhyslwells/Data-Archive/content/standardised/Model Selection.md

 aliases:
 category:
 ---
-Model selection is an integral part of building a [[Machine learning pipeline]] to ensure that the best performing model is chosen for a given task, avoiding issues like overfitting or underfitting.
+Model selection is an integral part of building a [[Machine Learning Operations]] to ensure that the best performing model is chosen for a given task, avoiding issues like overfitting or underfitting.

 This is a crucial step because the model's ability to ==generalize== to unseen data depends on selecting the right one.